Eczema Explained

 If you’ve ever had a “touch of eczema”, a non-contagious dry skin condition, you will be aware how relentless symptoms can sometimes be.

-Patient’s arms before remedies – January 2022
+Patient’s legs before remedies – October 2024

-Eczema is particularly prevalent in young children and the National Eczema Society (NES) estimates that it affects 1 in 5 children in the UK.
+It is particularly prevalent in young children and the National Eczema Society (NES) estimates that it affects 1 in 5 children in the UK.
 The most common form is ‘atopic’, often running in families with an inherited predisposition.

 What are the Symptoms?

 Patches often erupt behind the knees or in elbow creases yet can occur in other parts of the body too.
-Skin on the scalp, face, hands, torso, neck, behind the ears, around the genitals and eyes can be affected.
+Skin on the scalp, face, hands, torso, neck, limbs, behind the ears, around the genitals and eyes can be affected.

 These can be very painful and unsightly, leading to infections, antibiotics, antihistamines and steroids.

 Even for those with milder symptoms, it can be extremely difficult to manage the ‘itch’ and subsequent scratching.
-However, for those with severe eczema, especially children, life can sometimes feel like an endless cycle of dealing with symptoms.
+However, for those with severe eczema, life can sometimes feel like an endless cycle of dealing with symptoms.

 This can often be very challenging, upsetting and time-consuming affecting the whole family supporting them.